ASREEN/password-generator-Frontend/README.md

 ### How to run the project? :

-clone the frontend folder write in the teminal npm install than npm start
+clone the frontend folder write in the teminal npm install then npm start

 ### Links
  - [Backend repository](https://github.com/ASREEN/password-generator-Backend)